The Petite Ceinture railway circling through the city of Paris served urban travelers from 1862 to 1934 before being abandoned.

 Predating the Paris Métro, the “little belt” railroad connected the main train stations and provided needed fortification for the city.
 Construction was started in 1852 under the Empire of Napoléon III and Baron Haussmann, the influential civic planner.
 The 20th century sprawl of Paris beyond the Petite Ceinture and the success of the Métro eventually made the circular railway obsolete.

-Certain stretches are now overgrown with over 200 species of flora and fauna, vibrant with colorful flowers and greenery against vivid graffiti and street art.
+Certain stretches are now overgrown with over 200 species of flora and fauna, vibrant with colorful flowers in the spring months and greenery against vivid graffiti and street art.
 Bridges, tunnels, and the original tracks remain mostly untouched, hidden just beyond the streets and neighborhoods of the outer arrondissements.

 A good way to see some old train stations is to enter via Villa du Bel Air and exit at the old Gare de Charonne before the tunnel.

 The majority of the tracks are still owned and managed by the SNCF and are still in working order, notably the sections that link the Gare de Bercy with the Gare de Nord and Gare de l’Est in the east of the city.